 By Denis Korn

 I have written a number of articles dealing with trust, honesty, reflections, guidelines, questions to ask and recommendations concerning the purchasing of food reserve products.
 While the food you rely upon in an emergency is vital and life sustaining, unfortunately few preppers and planers do the valuable research they should for this essential category of provisions.
 This post is written to help educate and inform the serious preparedness planner.
+Is the supplier of food reserves you are considering a reputable food reserve company?

 Because I have personally witnessed, heard and read so many conflicting, misleading and outright deceptive claims and information regarding foods for long term storage, I am writing this – the first of two – concise and to-the-point articles.
 While many food reserve companies are educated and reliable, many are intentionally or unintentionally ignorant and deceitful.